alejandro5042/azdo-userscripts/README.md

 PR comments that start with `await:` (case insensitive) will appear highlighted.
 Use this to help developers focus their attention on the comments that you want to see again (e.g. the reason why you voted Waiting on Author or Rejected).

 ![Await comments are highlighted.](assets/await-comments.png)

+Folder-level PR diffs are now syntax highlighted!

+> Note: Not all highlights will be correct; it can only highlight the code that appears in the diff; so multi-line strings may appear weird.
+Practically, these sorts of issues are rare and overshadowed by the benefit of syntax highlighting in all other cases.

 ### Bypass owners reminder